zenml-io/zenml/examples/step_operator_remote_training/README.md

-# Get up and running quickly on Sagemaker
+# Train models on remote environments

-This example shows how you can use the `StepOperator` class to run your training jobs on Sagemaker.
+This example shows how you can use the `StepOperator` class to run your training jobs on remote backends.

-Sagemaker offers specialised compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
-You can now use ZenML to submit individual steps to be run on compute instances managed by Amazon Sagemaker.
+The step operator defers the execution of individual steps in a pipeline to specialized runtime environments that are optimized for Machine Learning workloads.

 ## Overview
-Here we train a simple sklearn classifier on the MNIST dataset using Amazon Sagemaker.
+Here we train a simple sklearn classifier on the MNIST dataset using one of three step operators:

+- AWS Sagemaker
+- GCP Vertex AI
+- Microsoft AzureML

 ## Run it locally